iramkhan123/wcat/README.md

 Commands:

-1- node wcat.js filepath => displays content of the file in the terminal 2- node wcat.js filepath1 filepath2 filepath3... => displays content of all files in the terminal in (contactinated form) in the given order. ✅
+1- node wcat.js filepath => displays content of the file in the terminal 2- node wcat.js filepath1 filepath2 filepath3... => displays content of all files in the terminal in (concatenated form) in the given order.
 3- node wcat.js -s filepath => convert big line breaks into a singular line break 4- node wcat.js -n filepath => provide numbering to all the lines 5- node wcat -b filepath => provide numbering to non-empty lines